chadNoliver/decision_maker/README.md

 # DecisionMaker

-## This is a Phoenix Web App designed to make decisions for users.
-It will
+## Description
-allow multiple users to view and edit choices for a decision concurrently.
+This is a Phoenix Web App designed to make decisions for users.
+It will allow multiple users to view and edit choices for a decision concurrently.
 It will then allow users to participate in the random selection of one of these choices.